OPRAmachine/opramachine-blog/content/posts/2018-01-30-downloadable-database-of-opra-requests-now-available.md

 The database can be obtained in SQLite or CSV format, in addition to being able to be accessed over the morph.io API.

 Note: These archives are not updated in real-time, and will be periodically updated.
 The latest version [will always be available at this link.][1]
+Snapshots of the request database will be posted to our [GitHub repository](https://github.com/gavinrozzi/opra-data) as well.

 <h4 style="text-align: center;">
   <a href="https://blog.opramachine.com/requestdb/opramachine_requests-2-10-18.csv">Download here (CSV), February 10th, 2018 revision.</a>